boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ### Corner Radius

-This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+This allows you to apply a specified `radius` to the widget corners if **Show Border** is enabled.
+The value can range from 0 to 10.

 ### Show Background Image

-This allow you to set the **background image** for the pie chart widget.
+This allows you to set a **background image** for the pie chart widget.

 ### Background Color

-This allows you to set the **background color** to the pie chart widget.
+This allows you to set a **background color** for the pie chart widget.

 ### Transparency